joelpaulson/ADCHEM_ML_MPC_Workshop_2021/README.md

-# ADCHEM Workshop 2021
+# ADCHEM ML and MPC Workshop 2021

-This page contains the code associated with the ADCHEM 2021 Workshop on Machine Learning and Model Predictive Control.
+This page contains the code associated with the ADCHEM 2021 Workshop on Machine Learning (ML) and Model Predictive Control (MPC).
 More information about the workshop can be found [here](https://www.adchem2021.org/workshop-machine-learning).

-The code is written in Matlab and is broken down into 3 parts: (1) learning plant-model mismatch using Gaussian processes, (2) learning deep neural network approximations of nonlinear model predictive control (NMPC) laws, and (3) learning the optimal NMPC tuning parameters using constrained Bayesian optimization.
+The code is written in Matlab and is broken down into 3 parts: (1) learning plant-model mismatch using Gaussian processes, (2) learning deep neural network approximations of nonlinear MPC laws, and (3) learning the optimal nonlinear MPC tuning parameters using constrained Bayesian optimization.

 The following packages are required
 * [CasADi](https://web.casadi.org) must be installed, as we use its automatic differentiation and optimal control capabilities to easily formulate and solve the specified NMPC problems.